5The sons of Japheth: Gomer and Magog and Madai and Javan and Tubal and Meshech and Tiras.

 6Then he called for Solomon his son and commanded him to build a house for Yahweh the God of Israel.

-10He will build a house for my name; and he will be my son, and I will be his father; and I will establish the throne of his kingdom over Israel forever.’
+10He will build a house for my name, and he will be my son, and I will be his father, and I will establish the throne of his kingdom over Israel forever.’

 18“Isn’t Yahweh your God with you?
 Hasn’t he given you rest on every side?
-For he has delivered the inhabitants of the land into my hand, and the land is subdued before Yahweh and before his people.
+For he has given the inhabitants of the land into my hand, and the land is subdued before Yahweh and before his people.

 1Now David was old and full of days, and he made Solomon his son king over Israel.